facelessuser/coloraide/docs/src/markdown/average.md

 # Color Averaging

 Color averaging is the process of calculating an average color from a set of other colors by taking the mean of each color channel.

-It can take as many colors as desired and will return a color that represents the average.
+Averaging under ColorAide can take as many colors as desired and will return a color that represents the average.
 This is not to be confused with interpolation which employs a different technique, but in certain situations, it can sort of function like mixing multiple colors.

 ## Rectangular Space Averaging